-And perfect it was for the National Partnership’s first state network project retreat October 9 – 12 in Morristown, NJ which included our team of seven state advocacy organizers (from CA, FL, MS, NC, NJ, OHand TN), National Partnership staff directors and our Robert Wood Johnson Foundation (RWJF) program officer, Jamie Bussel.
-Our objectives focused on enhancing the National Partnership strategies for achieving our RWJF grant-funded policy priorities to reverse childhood obesity including: award and obligation of Safe Routes to School funding, advancement of Complete Street polices and advancement of shared use policies (all with a focus on lower-income communities and schools).
+And perfect it was for the Safe Routes Partnership’s first state network project retreat October 9 – 12 in Morristown, NJ which included our team of seven state advocacy organizers (from CA, FL, MS, NC, NJ, OHand TN), Safe Routes Partnership staff directors and our Robert Wood Johnson Foundation (RWJF) program officer, Jamie Bussel.
+Our objectives focused on enhancing the Safe Routes Partnership strategies for achieving our RWJF grant-funded policy priorities to reverse childhood obesity including: award and obligation of Safe Routes to School funding, advancement of Complete Street polices and advancement of shared use policies (all with a focus on lower-income communities and schools).
 Read more about the event, our accomplishments and continuing priorities, and the NJ partners who joined us.

 Shared Use – Breaking out all over

-Shared use agreements are one of the National Partnership’s three primary policy priorities for our Robert Wood Johnson policy work in states.
+Shared use agreements are one of the Safe Routes Partnership’s three primary policy priorities for our Robert Wood Johnson policy work in states.
 Our state advocacy organizers are doing a lot of work on shared-use agreements in our seven network states.
 Click here for a sampling.

 Acting on Action Plans